 Research on Family Resource Centers

 A growing body of research and evaluation is highlighting the effectiveness of Family Resource Centers.

-This Net Social Return on Investment research determined that for every $1 invested in the ANFRC members, the State of Alabama received $4.93 in immediate and long-term consequential financial benefits.
+This Net Social Return on Investment research determined that for every $1 invested in Family Resource Centers, the State of Alabama received $4.93 in immediate and long-term consequential financial benefits.

-This Chapin Hall at the University of Chicago analysis of Family Support Centers in Allegheny County, Pennsylvania determined that neighborhoods with centers had significantly lower rates of child abuse and neglect investigations than similar neighborhoods without them (30.5 investigations per 1,000 children versus 41.5 per 1,000 children.)
+This Chapin Hall at the University of Chicago analysis of Family Support Centers in Allegheny County, Pennsylvania determined that neighborhoods with centers had a 26% lower rate of child abuse and neglect investigations than similar neighborhoods without them.

 This issue brief and accompanying appendix developed by Casey Family Programs outline and explain the value of Family Resource Centers, especially in relation to child welfare.